 Robert Battey, Director (Cello)

 B.M., Cleveland Institute of Music; M.M., S.U.N.Y.- Stony Brook; also studied at Indiana University.
 Pupil of Bernard Greenhouse and Janos Starker.
 Cellist of professional quartets in Florida and Missouri; also played with the National Symphony and the New York City Opera Orchestra.
-Former faculty, S.U.N.Y.- Potsdam, University of Missouri-Kansas City, and Levine School (Washington, DC).
-Blogger at CelloBello.com.
-Hundreds of music reviews and articles in the Washington Post and STRINGS magazine.
+Former faculty, S.U.N.Y.- Potsdam, University of Missouri-Kansas City, and the Levine School (Washington, DC).
+Blogger and clinician for CelloBello.com.
+Hundreds of music reviews and articles in the Washington Post and STRINGS magazine, and at abeastinajungle.com.

 Nancy Baun (Cello)

-Pupil of Orlando Cole, studied chamber music with Menahem Pressler, Timothy Eddy and Jasha Brodsky.
-Founding cellist of the critically-acclaimed Eaken Piano Trio; now cellist of the Baltimore-based Ravel Trio.
+Pupil of Orlando Cole, fellowship at Aspen Institute, and studied chamber music with Menahem Pressler and Timothy Eddy.
+Founding cellist of the critically-acclaimed Eaken Piano Trio; now cellist of the Ravel Trio, Tapestry Cello Ensemble and the Lithuanian Jazz string quartet, Kalnas.
 Formerly a faculty member of the Bennington Chamber Music Conference of the East.
-Teaches music at a Charter School for the Arts in Buffalo, NY.

 Carl Iba (Violin)